Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description states 'List organisations' which is a clear verb+resource.
-However, it does not differentiate from sibling tools like 'search' or 'content' that may also list entities.
+Description states 'List organisations' which is a specific verb+resource, clearly indicating the tool's purpose.
+However, it does not distinguish itself from sibling tools like search or content that also list entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.